The best IKEA mattress UK

 So be prepared to spend the price of the mattress, even if you don't end up keeping it.

-If you choose a more expensive mattress, you'll also have to pay the difference.
-If you choose a less expensive mattress, IKEA will give you a credit note on an IKEA refund card.
+- If you choose a less expensive mattress, IKEA will give you a credit note on an IKEA refund card.

 While we can appreciate the IKEA returns policy, we really do prefer mattress brands that offer completely risk-free trial periods, allowing you to test the mattress and get a full refund if you're not happy.